AtB-AS/probot-rfc-labeler/README.md

 ## How long will it take?

-The app runs on a scheduled basis and in batches in order to avoid hitting rate limit ceilings.
+The app runs on a scheduled basis and in batches to avoid hitting rate limit ceilings.

 This means that even after you initially install the GitHub configuration and add the `rfc-labeler.yml` file, you may not see it act immediately.